 Sedum furfuraceum Moran

-Sedum furfuraceum is a branching succulent that grows up to 4 inches (10 cm) tall with a spread of up to 1 foot (30 cm).
-Leaves are egg-shaped, up to 0.4 inches (1 cm) long, dark green covered in scurfy whitish scales, and aligned in tight spiral rows.
+Sedum furfuraceum is a low-growing succulent with dark green egg-shaped leaves covered in scurfy whitish scales and arranged in tight whorls of five around prostrate to ascending, sparsely branching stems.
+It grows up to 6 inches (15 cm) tall, sprading slowly to 1 foot (30 cm) wide or more.
+Leaves are up to 0.45 inches (1.1 cm) long and 0.25 inches (0.6 cm) in diameter.
 They are often reddish-purple in bright light.
-Lower leaves turn a reddish-orange hue and later drop off to expose thick, twisted, gray-white stems.
-Pinkish-white, star-like flowers appear in early spring, and each lasts for about ten days.
+The lower leaves turn a reddish-orange hue and later drop off to expose thick, twisted, gray-white stems.
+Flowers are whitish to purplish-red, star-shaped, 5-merous, appear solitary or in clusters of 3 at the end of the branches in early spring, and last for about ten days.

 How to Grow and Care